 Consider the misaligned system of magnetodielectrics in Fig.~\ref{magsys}, where the widths of the parallel rectangular plates, along the $y$-axis in the Cartesian coordinate system, are the same.
-We shall ignore the edge contributions in this system by assuming that their widths $L\gtrsim10^{-3}$ m and $\text{min}\{d_2,d_4\}\lesssim 10^{-6}~\text{m}\ll \text{min}\{b,H-b\}$, which would be a moderate experimental setting in Casimir physics~\cite{Zhang}.

-To obtain the tangential force experienced by the middle plate, one needs to find the total zero-point energy of the multilayered system~\cite{Zhang}.
-A Casimir energy between two planar magnetodielectric multilayers was discussed~\cite{Langbein}.
-However, as explained in the case of dielectrics~\cite{Zhang}, we are interested in the total energy of a $n$-layer (say) system $E_0$ which is one and only for that whole system, and it could give the normal force between layers $i-1$ and $i+1$ simply by
+To investigate the tangential force experienced by the middle plate, one needs to find the total zero-point energy of the multilayered magnetic media.
+A Casimir energy between two planar magnetodielectric multilayers was discussed in Ref.~\cite{Langbein}.
+However, as noted in the case of dielectrics~\cite{Zhang}, we are interested in the total energy of a $n$-layer (say) system $E_0$ which is one and only for that whole system, and it could give the normal forces between layers $i-1$ and $i+1$ simply by

 where $i=2,3,...,n-1$.